isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 We try to resolve those using tools.
 Each rule has an **Enforcement** section listing ideas for enforcement.
 Enforcement might be by code review, by static analysis, by compiler, or by run-time checks.
-Whereever possible, we prefer "mechanical" checking (humans are slow and bore easily) and static checking.
+Wherever possible, we prefer "mechanical" checking (humans are slow and bore easily) and static checking.
 Run-time checks are suggested only rarely where no alternative exists; we do not want to introduce "distributed fat" - if that's what you want, you know where to find it.
 Where appropriate, we label a rule (in the **Enforcement** sections) with the name of groups of related rules (called "profiles").
 A rule can be part of several profiles, or none.